LewisSchmidtke/LewisSchmidtke/README.md

 <p align="left">
 ✨ Machine Learning engineer with close to 3 years of experience in ML/AI and Data Science.
 <br>📚 Bachelor graduate from RWTH, currently studying for my M.Sc. in Simulation at RWTH.
-<br>⚙️ Currently working as a SWE intern at BMW M Motorsport.
+<br>⚙️ Fastlane Scholar at BMW Group, doing Software and ML work.
 <br>🎲 Fun fact: I spend a lot of time running and riding my roadbike.
 </p>